Specials & Electives

 Masters Degree, Library Science

 Hello!
-This will be my 21st year at the Lincoln Library.
+This will be my 22nd year at the Lincoln Library.
 I was a parent at Lincoln for 12 years.
 Before Lincoln, I previously worked in Jefferson County, teaching Elementary School, Reading, and substituting.
 I am the mother of two boys, both are graduates from CSU, one in Horticulture and one in Biology.
 Both went to Lincoln Kindergarten through 8th grade.
-I am also the "mother" to Blue the dog and Dewey and Penelope the cats.
+I am also the "mother" to Blue the dog and Penelope the cat.
 I am married to Jeff.
 In my free time, I enjoy reading, walking, being in the mountains and hanging out with my family.
 My goal at Lincoln is to foster a lifelong love of reading in our students.

 Physical Education